etternagame/etterna/Docs/BuildingUpgrade.md

 ## Project Generation

 First, ensure you have forked Etterna, cloned to your system, and checked out `develop`.

+There are two stages apart of CMake projects.

+1. Configuration: CMake will run through all CMakeLists.txt and ensure all code processes.
+2. Generation: CMake will take information from generation, and create the project files based on what was selected through the generation option.

+### CLI Project Generation

+Both configuration and generation stages automatically happen one after the other on CMake.
-Make a folder called "build" within the root of the project.
+Start by creating a folder to hold all the output object files, usually called `build`, within the root of the project.

 ```bash
 mkdir build && cd build